 - Abnormal heart rhythm, and specifically atrial fibrillation

 If you’re over 50 and have any other of the risk factors, you should see a heart doctor or cardiologist NYC and get screened.
-Even if you’re under 50, if you carry a number of other risk factors, you need to see a heart specialist in NYC or cardiologist to get checked for early warning signs.
+Even if you’re under 50, if you carry a number of other risk factors, you need to see NYC stroke specialist or cardiologist to get checked for early warning signs.

 And then there are the risk factors over which you have little control.
 When you fall into one of these risk categories, you should have your heart monitored regularly to check for any abnormalities: